Investment approvals

 This field is required.

-Applicable regulation: Foreign Acquisitions and Takeovers Act 1975
+Applicable legislation: Foreign Acquisitions and Takeovers Act 1975

 For more information see the fact sheet.